sajid73/bus-ticket-booking-rag/README.md

-# Bus Ticketing (Assignment-AI Intern)
+# Bus Ticketing Helper

 This repository implements a simple bus ticket booking system with a FastAPI backend, a Streamlit frontend demo, and a Retrieval-Augmented-Generation (RAG) helper for bus provider & policy lookup.
-It is intended for an assignment demo — you can run the backend locally (or in Docker), load the example routes dataset, and try bookings from the Streamlit UI.

 Key components
 - Backend: FastAPI + SQLAlchemy (app code in `app/`).